 Even though we had a great meal of freshly caught yellow tail snapper on the boat, I will admit that it was given to us by another boater at the marina.
 I guess he took pity on us.
 What the heck, we'll take it whatever way we get it.

 So here's some info so you can start planning your Bimini scuba diving vacation.

 Bimini Bahamas is comprised of 2 main islands and some smaller cays (pronounced "keys") laid out across the Gulf Stream.
 The two main islands in the chain are North Bimini and South Bimini which are separted by a small channel.

 The islands are very flat so you won't be doing any mountain climbing here.
 In fact, a "sandbar" has been used to describe Bimini.
 It's mangroves help to protect it somewhat.

 North Bimini is the most densely populated and is the location of the main tourist town, Alice Town.
 North Bimini is pretty small at 7 miles long and a few hundred yards wide.

 Alice Town has one main street, Kings Highway, which is where you will find most of the bars, restaurants, marinas and hotels.
 You'll get to know this strip very well!

-A new high end development has recently opened on the northern tip of Bimini, The Bimini Bay Resort and Marina.
-This is the total opposite of what Bimini has been about and I just hope it doesn't change the feel of the island.
-If the casino is opened as planned though, anything is possible (don't we have enough of this type of development on other islands?
+A new high end development has opened on the northern tip of Bimini, Resort World Bimini including a marina and casino.
+This is the total opposite of what Bimini has been about and I just hope it doesn't change the feel of the island. (don't we have enough of this type of development on other islands?
 Why just go and destroy Bimini?
 OK, now I have that off my chest).